 Choose a DestinationIdentifier.
 A DestinationIdentifier is an MIHF Group ID, which represents an existing group.
 The group indicated by the DestinationIdentifier shall include all members who are manipulated by this command.

 Generate an MIH_Net_Group_Manipulate.request from the DestinationIdentifier, the TargetGroupIdentifier, the SubgroupRange (an option), the UserSpecificData (an option), the CompleteSubtree and the GroupKeyData (an option).
 Set the GroupKeyUpdateFlag if the MGK of the group designated by the TargetGroupIdentifier should be updated.
 Send it to the local MIHF.

+Optionally, in case the CC obtains a Multicast Address to be used by the group (through any mean outside of this specification), it can choose to ask the MIHF to use it by including it in the MIH_Net_Group_Manipulate.request.

 Figure 25 shows a flow diagram summarizing the steps performed by the MIH User on a PoS, described in this Clause.